-☐ Continue eating a well-balanced diet and stay hydrated. \square Continue ERAS supplements (if ordered). ☐ Continue your physical therapy exercises and keep moving. $\ \square$ Keep your cell phone within reach at all times. $\hfill \Box$ Keep your follow-up appointment with your surgeon. ☐ Try to get 7-8 hours of sleep each night. ☐ Use gel ice packs for pain (have two available so you can alternate).
+Continue eating a well-balanced diet and stay hydrated.
+Continue ERAS supplements (if ordered).
+Continue your physical therapy exercises and keep moving.
+Keep your cell phone within reach at all times.
+Keep your follow-up appointment with your surgeon.
+Try to get seven to eight hours of sleep each night.
+Use gel ice packs for pain (have two available so you can alternate).